fbpx

 Participants: The PASS program is tailored especially for any adult leader registered for the coming summer seasons but is open to ALL registered BSA leaders who want to learn more about camping at Philmont!
 Crews are limited in size and will be mixed groups of leaders from across the country.
 (Crews are limited to 12 persons each.)
 Space is limited, so register early!

-Schedule: The PASS program will be offered during multiple weekends during the Fall camping season.
+Schedule: The PASS program will be offered during multiple weekends during the year.
 Arrival dates are on Fridays, with departures on Monday mornings.
 See below for a basic outline of the schedule.
 Weekends the program will be offered are:

 PASS Program